anilkumbalam/tenet-content/articles/wp3-gnss-positioning.md

 - Environmental conditions

-When these assumptions are incorrect, even slightly, errors grow rapidly.
+When these assumptions are incorrect, even slightly, positioning errors grow rapidly.

 ## GNSS Is a Time Measurement Problem First